ytf-philp/PromptST/README.md

 cd PromptST
 pip3 install -r requirements.txt
 ```

 ### Probing Task Analysis
 ```bash

 ```

 ### Training, Inference, Generation and Evaluation
-To train the model, take En-De as an example, you may run:
+To train the model, take En-De as an example; you may run:
 ```bash

 ```